Programs

 • Age 16+

-• Availability for entire Counselor Training Session AND at least one camp session later in the summer.
+• Availability for the entire Counselor Training Session in June AND at least one camp session later in the summer.

 To Apply:

-1. Register as a camper for the Counselor Training session.
+• Register as a camper for the counselor training session.

 Comments are closed.